-Bullying is an attempt, usually systematic and ongoing, to undermine and harm someone based on some perceived weakness.
-Although commonly associated with children, bullying can occur at any age, and members of minority groups are significantly more likely to be bullied in adulthood.
+Bullying is an attempt, usually a systematic and ongoing one, to undermine and harm someone based on some perceived weakness.
+Although commonly associated with children, bullying can occur at any age.
+Members of minority groups are significantly more likely to be bullied in adulthood.
 A person who experiences mental or emotional health effects as a result of bullying may find it helpful to seek support from a compassionate therapist or counselor

 Bullying of schoolchildren is perhaps the most well-known form of bullying.
 Children may physically bully other children by hitting them, taking their possessions, or damaging their property.
 Bullying can also be verbal and may include exclusionary tactics, name-calling, and threats.
 A modern-day form of bullying—cyberbullying—takes place via the Internet and other communication technologies and is a growing concern among schools and parents.

 Bullying can also occur in adulthood.
 In recent years, workplace bullying has received significant attention.
 This bullying can take the form of sexual harassment, attempts to extract favors, excluding people from meetings, gossip, and other forms of overt hostility.
 Some forms of workplace bullying, particularly sexual harassment, are legally actionable and can result in lawsuits.

 Instances of cyberbullying have greatly increased over the past several years.
 Cyberbullying is a type of bullying in which electronic technology, such as cell phones, tablets, computers, social networking sites, and the internet are used to target other individuals.
 As the use of social media has become increasingly widespread, cyberbullying has become more prevalent and has also garnered more attention in the media and from awareness and prevention groups.